Frantz-B/Search_Testing_Selenium/README.md

 ---
 ####Manual_Section: contents

 Inside this folder are sample test cases based on my exploratory testing of the search section.
 This is in the file **Sample Test Cases - Search functionality - Moat.txt**.
-There are a number of bugs I found and, added some personal notes in the **Bugs found, Search Terms, etc.txt** file.
+There are a number of bugs I found and added some personal notes in the **Bugs found, Search Terms, etc.txt** file.